Why does SSP sometimes cause such extreme “adverse reactions”? Why is it so transformational for other people?

 Please beware of cut-price SSP practitioners, lack of supervision and lack of titration knowledge.

 A wonderful experience for an adult with PTSD

-She completed the SSP in half hour slots on a Monday and Friday over 5 weeks.
-Even after her first half hour, she noticed incredible gains in terms of ability to connect with strangers.
-After completion of day 3, she had a job interview and got the job, where she remains happy to date.
-She completed the five-day protocol and reported a fantastic shift in terms of anxiety.
-However, she decided to undertake a booster of days 3-5 remotely using the Digital SSP in April 2020 due to stress over the Covid-19 situation, which she reports to have made her feel noticeably calmer and better able to sleep through the night without 3am wake-up-and-worry sessions.
+They completed the five-hour SSP Core and reported a fantastic shift in terms of anxiety.
+However, they decided to undertake a booster of hours 3-5 remotely using the Digital SSP in April 2020 due to stress over the Covid-19 situation, which they report to have made them feel noticeably calmer and better able to sleep through the night without 3am wake-up-and-worry sessions.

 What has happened, and why was this so successful?
-Annabelle fully engaged in the process.
-She researched SSP and the Polyvagal theory thoroughly in advance and engaged with her practitioner every single day to give the required feedback so the programme could be tweaked if necessary.
+This client fully engaged in the process.
+They researched SSP and the Polyvagal theory thoroughly in advance and engaged with the practitioner every single day to give the required feedback so the programme could be tweaked if necessary.

-So, how do we avoid having a William situation, and ensure a peaceful Annabelle situation?
+So, how do we avoid having a William situation, and ensure a peaceful and effective situation?

 - Research your provider.

 - How long have they been qualified to deliver SSP?

 - What is their background?
 Is it relevant to your reason for seeking out SSP?